A generating tree approach to k-nonnesting partitions and permutations: Introduction

-We describe open arc diagrams and their generating trees in Section~\ref{sec:openarc}.
+We describe open arc diagrams for the case of set partitions and their generating trees in Section~\ref{sec:openarc}.
+We also provide some basic results on converting these generating trees to functional equations for the generating function.

 In Section~\ref{sec:setpartitions3} we give the first application of this construction to determine a set of functional equations to enumerate~$3$-nonnesting set partitions.
+The goal of this section is to provide a detailed description of the method.

-In Section~\ref{sec:setpartitionsk} we give the construction for k-nonnesting partitions for general~$k$, and we also consider partitions that avoid a related pattern called an enhanced $k$-nesting.
+Section~\ref{sec:setpartitionsk} contains the construction for $k$-nonnesting set partitions for general~$k$, and also the construction for set partitions avoiding a related pattern, called enhanced $k$-nestings.

 In Section~\ref{sec:permutations}, using similar ideas and combining the descriptions for usual and enhanced nestings in set partitions, we construct a generating tree for $k$-nonnesting permutations and obtain analogous functional equations.